freenet/freenetorg-website/README.md

       * This will use dummy data so no connection to the database is required
 4. Run the configuration
 5. Open a browser and navigate to http://localhost:8080/

+## Pull Requests

+To submit improvements create a pull request against the `staging` branch.